Awenda Provincial Park is a beautiful forest area with beautiful sights to behold. The park stretches across the shores of Georgian Bay.

 This beautiful campground is located on the hills overlooking the Gerbade Valley.
 It is one of the most remote campgrounds with multi-use trails used for cross-country skiing, hiking, and camping in a fragile environment.

-1.3 Snake Campgrounds
+1.3 Snake Campground

 It has campsites with picnic tables and a comfort station for visitors with a beautiful natural appeal; the place is known for its hiking trails throughout the hardwood forest.

-The campsites could be sunnier, and the park provides visitors with trails for bike rides and bird watching.
 The place has a boardwalk crossing with many birds, including the red-winged blackbird and the great blue heron.

 1.4 Wolf Campground